 - a.
 The iPad is school property and all users will follow this policy and the Acceptable Use Policy for technology. - b.
 Cords and cables must be inserted carefully into the iPad to prevent damage. - c.
-The iPad and the case must remain free of any writing, drawings, stickers, and labels that are not the property of GMSD. - d.
-The iPad must never be left in an unattended or unsupervised area.
+The iPad and the case must remain free of any writing, drawings, stickers, and labels that are not the property of the General McLane School District. - d.
+The iPad must never be left in an unattended or unsupervised area. - e.

-- e.
 Students are responsible for keeping their iPad's battery charged for school each day. - f.
-Students must keep their iPad in the protective case, provided by the school, at all times a.
-The protective case provided with the iPads has sufficient padding to protect the iPad from normal treatment and provide a suitable means for carrying the device within the school. iPads must always be within the protective case.
-Avoid bumping the iPad.
+Students must keep their iPad in the protective case, provided by the school, at all times.